FriendPalm/FriendPal/README.md

 ## FriendPal
 FriendPal is a communication application that allows students who do not speak the same language to communicate through letters and short messages by incorporating a translator feature.
 FriendPal uses University of Hawaii CAS system for now as a test, but can be easily modified to expand to larger demographics.
+Friend Pal uses a matchmaking system based on your interests that helps you find new people that you might want to exchange letters with.

 ##Changes
 4/14: